Contributing to illumos¶

 If you don't know how to find adequate review, you may post the changes to the developer mailing list to ask for feedback, or ask the RTI advocates if there is anyone in particular they'd like to see review the code.

 When seeking review, it is generally best to upload to some web-based review or source hosting system, rather than attach a patch to your list e-mail.
-The illumos project provides a Review Board instance which you can use with your illumos bug tracker account credentials.
+The illumos project provides a Gerrit instance which you can use with your illumos bug tracker account credentials.
+For more information about using Gerrit, see our documentation on Gerrit.
 Remember to mention the issue ID in the email -- if one does not yet exist, please create one!

 Ensuring adequate review¶